-When I was 22, I quit my job, and spent five months alone in a house on the Oregon coast.
-Practicing, writing, recording, exercising, studying, learning.
+When I was twenty-two, I quit my job and spent five months alone in a house on a remote part of the Oregon coast.
+Practicing, writing, recording, exercising, and learning.
 No internet.
 No TV.
 No phone.
 No people.
-I only drove into the city once a month to see friends and family.
-The rest was completely disconnected.
+I drove into the city only once a month to see friends and family.
+The rest of the time, I was completely disconnected.

-In those five months, I wrote and recorded over 50 songs, made huge improvements in my instrumental skills, read 20 books (some of which changed my life), lost 20 pounds, and got into the best physical shape of my life.
-Not only that, but I was the happiest I’d ever been.
+In those five months, I wrote and recorded over fifty songs, made huge improvements in my musicianship, read twenty books, and got into the best physical shape of my life.

-When I was 27, I moved to the woods of Woodstock and did that again.
+When I was twenty-seven, I moved to the woods of Woodstock and did that again.
 Months and months of lovely solitude.
 That’s how I started CD Baby.

 Every business wants to get you addicted to their infinite updates, pings, chats, messages, and news.
-But if what you want out of life is to create, then those things are the first to go.
+But if what you want out of life is to create, then those are your obstacles.

 You get no competitive edge from consuming the same stuff everyone else is consuming.
-But it’s rare to focus.
+It’s rare, now, to focus.
 And it gives such better rewards.